AidanInc/Aidan/README.md

 ## Credits
 To see who is on the time or to contact them [click here](/documentation/TEAM.md)

-Learn more about the team by going to our website [Link: ITERATION STATION](https://witty-meadow-055b73d10.1.azurestaticapps.net/)
+Learn more about the team by going to our website [Link: TBD](https://witty-meadow-055b73d10.1.azurestaticapps.net/)

 *if the website is down the code [is here](/other-resources/team-spring2022)